How Many Acres Can a Spray Drone Cover in an Hour (and a Day)?

 Per day, realistically

-Put it together and a single-drone crew commonly covers 150–350 acres in a working day; disciplined multi-drone crews scale roughly per aircraft.
+Put it together and a single 10–15 gallon drone with a practiced crew commonly covers 150–350 acres in a working day; a big 26-gallon drone can push that toward 400–600+ on large, open fields where its tank and swath pay off.
+Disciplined multi-drone crews scale roughly per aircraft.
 For scheduling, the practical question isn’t the operator’s best day — it’s whether your acres fit their calendar inside your agronomic window.
 Book tassel-stage fungicide before the rush, not during it.

 What this means for your quote